 For purposes of the 2014 annual assessment, the rates shall be those currently approved for use by the JUA.
 Participating health care providers having approved self-insurance plans shall be assessed an amount equal to the assessment imposed on a participating health care provider of like class, size, risk and kind as determined by the Department.

-Mcare is able to accept assessment payments through an electronic funds transfer (EFT) payment process.
-The EFT may be an ACH or wire transfer.
-The EFT process provides primary insurers with alternative payment methods, in addition to paper checks.
+Effectively immediately, Mcare will accept assessment payments through an electronic funds transfer (EFT) payment process.
+The EFT may be a wire transfer or an ACH.
+The EFT process provides Mcare and primary insurers another payment method, as an alternative to a paper check.
 We strongly recommend the use of EFTs when assessment payments are made.

 To learn more about this new payment option and the minimum standards, please send an email to Mcare’s Fiscal Unit at email@example.com expressing your interest.
 We will have an Mcare representative call you to explain the program.
 We thank you in advance for considering Mcare's preferred method of payment.